Quiver Schur algebras and q-Fock space: A graded cellular basis

-We want to construct now such a basis, indexed by pairs $(T,S)$ of semi-standard Young tableaux of the same shape $\la$ (but, not necessarily of the same type) with the shape $\la$ ranging over the set $\Lambda$ of all $\ell$-multipartitions (i.e. an $\ell$-multicomposition where the parts are partitions).
+We want to construct now such a basis diagrammatically, indexed by pairs $(T,S)$ of semi-standard Young tableaux of the same shape $\la$ (but, not necessarily of the same type) with the shape $\la$ ranging over the set $\Lambda$ of all $\ell$-multi-partitions (i.e. an $\ell$-multi-composition where the parts are partitions) ordered lexicographically.
 The involution $*$ will be given by a vertical reflection of the diagram in the diagrammatical realization.

-\begin{definition} Given an $\ell$-multipartition $\hat{\la}$, a {\de semi-standard} $\hat{\la}$-{\bf tableau} is a filling of the boxes of its $\ell$-tuple of Young diagrams with numbers from the $\ell$-fold disjoint union of $\mZ_{\geq 0}$, usually denoted with a subscript to show which of the $\ell$ copies it comes from, subject to the following rules (when the partitions are drawn in the English style):
+\begin{definition} Given an $\ell$-multi-partition $\hat{\la}$, a {\de semi-standard} $\hat{\la}$-{\bf tableau} is a filling of the boxes of its $\ell$-tuple of Young diagrams with numbers from the $\ell$-fold disjoint union of $\mZ_{\geq 0}$, usually denoted with a subscript to show which of the $\ell$ copies it comes from, subject to the following rules (when the partitions are drawn in the English style):

-\begin{itemize} \item the entries in each component are in each row weakly increasing from left to right and in each columns strictly increasing from top to bottom, \item the $i$th copy of $\mZ$ cannot only be used in the first $i$ partitions of the multipartition. \item We will also always assume that our tableaux have no gaps, i.e. if $j_k$ appears, then $i_k$ for all $i\leq j$ also appear in the tableau. \end{itemize} Here $\leq$ denotes the lexicographic order, first in the subscripts and then the numbers themselves. \end{definition} The {\de type} of $\sS$ is $\bmu=(\bmu^{(1)},\bmu^{(2)},\ldots, \bmu^{(\ell)})$ where $\bmu_i^{(k)}$ denotes the multiplicity of the number $i$ coming from the $k$th copy of the alphabet. \begin{ex} The example from \cite[4.9]{DJM} of shape $((4,3),(2,1),(2,1))$ ,
+\begin{itemize} \item the entries in each component are in each row weakly increasing from left to right and in each column strictly increasing from top to bottom, (with respect to the lexicographic order first in the subscripts and then the numbers themselves); \item the $i$th copy of $\mZ$ can only be used in the first $i$ partitions of the multi-partition; \item We will also always assume that our tableaux have no gaps, i.e. if $j_k$ appears, then the $i_k$ for all $i\leq j$ also appear in the tableau. \end{itemize} \end{definition}

+A semi-standard $\hat{\la}$-tableau $\sS$ is called {\de standard} or a {\de standard multitableau}, if each of the entries only appears once and {\de super-standard} if it contains only the numbers $1,\dots, n$ from the last alphabet.